 Finance applications and microservices will challenge traditional ERP.
 Big vendors will be prepared.
 ERP vendors are already building digital technologies like automation, blockchain, and cognitive tools into their products, but that won't forestall competition.
-Look for the landscape to shift as new players enter the ERP space with specialised applications and microservices that sit on top of-and integrate with-ERP platforms.
+Look for the landscape to shift as new players enter the ERP space with specialized applications and microservices that sit on top of-and integrate with-ERP platforms.
 Cloud-based ERP will help ensure that you're constantly updated on the latest release.

-As more companies move to cloud-based ERP, they're choosing to become more standardized with their systems operating like smart phones that download updates overnight.
-Instead of building customised systems, companies will buy what they need from the growing marketplace of apps and microservices.
+Work As more companies move to cloud-based ERP, they're choosing to become more standardized-with their systems operating like smart phones that download updates overnight.
+Instead of building customized systems, companies will buy what they need from the growing marketplace of apps and microservices.
 The work of Finance will be about understanding how these new services work together to streamline processes and deliver insights.

+Workforce

 The days of "human middleware" are coming to an end.
 Technology is getting smarter-integrating itself into ERP platforms without needing people to intervene.
 Instead of "being the app," your people will be focused on "using the app" to give business leaders the information they need to make smarter, faster decisions.

+:::

+;; i

+~ ~

+Workplace

 Companies invested heavily in custom applications will face the increasingly high cost of complexity.
-Not only does complexity drive the need for continuous training and development, it also demands specialised talent.
+Not only does complexity drive the need for continuous training and development, it also demands specialized talent.

+Takeaway

+Finance is entering a golden age of technology.
+As cloud becomes the norm for ERP, finance applications and microservices will proliferate.
+You'll be able to drastically reduce the complexity and cost of technology, without sacrificing functionality.